Navigation auf uzh.ch

 What is App’Ailes d’Air?

-Also called AP5, Atmospheric Physical Parameters and Pollution Probing with Paragliders, is a project carried by independent science explorers, climate and atmosphere scientists (LPCEE Orléans and IAC Zürich), and citizens.
+Also called AP5, Atmospheric Physical Parameters and Pollution Probing with Paragliders, was a project carried by independent science explorers, climate and atmosphere scientists (LPCEE Orléans and IAC Zürich), and citizens.
 It can be described in three ways:

 • A participative science project with low-cost and open-source instruments, and a collaboration with citizens.